intercloud/gobinsec/README.md

     - <: '0.3.3'
 ```

-Exit code is *1* if binary is vulnerable and *2* if there was an error analyzing binary and *0* otherwise.
+Exit code is *1* if binary is vulnerable, *2* if there was an error analyzing binary and *0* otherwise.
 If binary is vulnerable, exposed vulnerabilities are printed in report.

-You can pass *-verbose* option on command line to print vulnerability report, even if binary is not vulnerable and for all vulnerabilities, even if they are not exposed.
+You can pass *-verbose* option on command line to print vulnerability report, even if binary is not vulnerable and for all vulnerabilities, even if they are ignored or not exposed.

 ## Configuration